 Using Tor definitely requires an adjustment, but if you need privacy more than you need convenience, you need to check out Tor.
 Consult our guide on how to use Tor browser for all the details.

-Experts encourage users to combine a VPN with Tor which will provide an extra layer of security.
+Experts encourage users to combine a VPN with Tor, which will provide an extra layer of security.

 When you want additional privacy, the private browsing/incognito modes offered by most major web browsers can definitely be useful.
 However, they do have their limits and are not something you should rely on if you need serious privacy protection.
+For that you need to have a VPN, see our best VPN list for some great choices.

 In this case (and assuming you aren’t planning to do something really evil and/or aren’t being hunted by a powerful global adversary), use our guide to the best secure browsers of 2019 to get the protection you need.